-Nathan Brock who currently works at Blizzard talked about Character Design for games, its cornerstones, material workflow, low poly stage, small touch-ups that add interest to the final model and more.
+Nathan Brock talked about Character Design for games, its cornerstones, material workflow, low poly stage, small touch-ups and more.

 Hello!
 My name is Nathan Brock, and I am currently a Senior Outsourcing Supervisor at Blizzard.
 I have the privilege of working with a ton of amazing artists to create characters for Overwatch and occasionally get to squeeze in some art of my own.